webpilot-ai/ChatLongDoc/README.md

 In the **demo.ipynb**, we provide a simple and clear procedure:

 1. Please replace the first line of the `./openai_api_key.txt` file with your preferred OpenAI API Key.
 It will be read when the dependencies are loaded.
 2. Enter the path to the local file you wish to chat with.
 Our program currently supports pdf, doc, docx, txt files, and web URLs.
-As a tutorial, you may try the `./example/example.pdf` and `./example/example2.pdf` files, which are papers titled ["Attention Is All You Need"](https://arxiv.org/abs/1706.03762) and [Uni-Encoder: A Fast and Accurate Response Selection Paradigm for Generation-Based Dialogue Systems](https://arxiv.org/abs/2106.01263).
+As a tutorial, you may try the `./example/example.pdf` and `./example/example2.pdf` files, which are papers titled ["Attention Is All You Need"](https://arxiv.org/abs/1706.03762) and ["Uni-Encoder: A Fast and Accurate Response Selection Paradigm for Generation-Based Dialogue Systems"](https://arxiv.org/abs/2106.01263).
 3. Once the file is loaded, our system will process the content of the document or web page and store the memorized information in `./memory` for future reference.
 A memory file is already available in the directory if you're using the example document.
 4. Input your query and start chatting with the document.